What To Know About Plan B Side Effects

 While Plan B reduces your chance of pregnancy by 75-89% if taken correctly, it does have some potential side effects, like any other form of birth control.
 Luckily, these side effects aren’t serious.
 We talked to Ashton Strachan, DNP, CRNP, of the Student Health Services at University of Alabama at Birmingham, to get the facts about Plan B side effects.

 First, it’s important to understand how Plan B works.
-Plan B's active ingredient is levonorgestrel, which is a synthetic hormone and a kind of progestin.
+Plan B's active ingredient is levonorgestrel, which is a synthetic form of the hormone progestin.
 After you take Plan B, the progestin works to decrease the stimulation of two hormones: follicle stimulating hormone and luteinizing hormone.
 Usually, these two hormones work together to trigger the release of an egg, called ovulation.
 But the progestin in Plan B prevents this release in what's called negative feedback inhibition.
 “If it’s inhibiting those hormones, then it’s not going to stimulate that egg to release,” Strachan explains.

 Advertisement